Textron tactical armoured patrol vehicle

-The Textron TAPV (Tactical Armoured Patrol Vehicle) is an armoured car currently in use by the Canadian Army.
-It is essentially a heavier armoured upgrade of the M1117 Armoured Security Vehicle, developed for use by the military police of the US Armed Forces.
+The Textron TAPV (tactical armoured patrol vehicle) is an armoured car currently in use by the Canadian Army.
+It is essentially a heavier armoured upgrade of the M1117 armoured security vehicle, developed for use by the military police of the US Armed Forces.

-Operational history
+History

+The TAPV program began in 2009, and in 2012 the contract was awarded to Textron Systems.
+An eventual 500 vehicles will be purchased, with the option to order an additional 100.
 One Textron TAPV demonstration vehicle was built in 2011.
 They have yet to see combat.
 Four pre-production vehicles have been delivered to the Canadian Army and have undergone various trials and training exercises with plans for an additional two to be delivered.
 First production vehicles were scheduled to be delivered in 2014, however deliveries were set back to begin in 2016 and will be completed in around 2018.
 The new vehicle will gradually replace the RG-31 Nyala MRAP vehicle and Coyote armoured cars, which are currently in service with the Canadian Army.

-Textron Systems Canada Inc., a Textron Inc. company, announced August 19, 2016, the delivery of the first Tactical Armoured Patrol Vehicle (TAPV) to the Canadian Army.
+Textron Systems Canada Inc., a Textron Inc. company, announced August 19, 2016, the delivery of the first TAPV to the Canadian Army.
 The Canadian Army is fielding the first vehicles to the 5th Canadian Division Support Base Gagetown and the 2nd Canadian Division Support Base Valcartier.

 Textron Systems plans to deliver at least 30 vehicles per month to the Canadian Army with all 500 vehicles scheduled to be delivered by December 2017.
 If any of the 100 options are converted to orders, their delivery is expected by 2020.
 The fleet will be distributed across seven bases.

 The first operational exposure for the TAPV fleet was in early May 2017 when a task force from 2nd Canadian Division from Canadian Forces Base Valcartier deployed on Operation LENTUS to assist flooded communities in Quebec.
 The TAPV and LAV VI family of armoured vehicles were featured in the media video coverage.
 Nearly 2,200 military members, deployed to the areas of Saint-Jean-sur-Richelieu, Shawinigan, Laval, Pierrefonds, Rigaud, Oka, and Gatineau in support of civilian authorities when provincial and territorial authorities became overwhelmed by the natural disaster.

-Development

-The Tactical Armoured Patrol Vehicle (TAPV) program began in 2009, and in 2012 the contract was awarded to Textron Systems, Inc. On August 16, 2016, Textron systems delivered the first Tactical Armoured Patrol Vehicle (TAPV) to the Canadian Army.
-An eventual 500 vehicles will be purchased, with the option to order an additional 100.
+Design

 Engine and suspension

 The TAPV is powered by a Cummins QSL diesel engine, which provides 365 hp, allowing the vehicle a maximum speed of 105 km/h (65 mph), and a maximum range of 644 km (400 miles).
 The vehicle utilizes an independent suspension axle system originally developed by Irish Timoney, and it has a central tire inflation system to prevent flat tires during combat operations.